-But what is available for us through Christian faith?
+But what is available to us through Christian faith?
 What can God give us if we do turn to faith?
-Well, I am saying faith, in a Christian sense, will actually deliver positive outcomes within our individual lives; and the lives that we in turn have an influence on.
-So, what are these benefits that I have been ‘blabbering on about’.
+Well, I am saying that faith, in a Christian sense, will actually deliver positive outcomes within our individual lives; and the other lives that we in turn have an influence over.

 His loving care, on both a

-daily and whole-of-life basis, actually become more and more obvious for us as
+daily and whole-of-life basis, actually becomes more and more obvious for us as

 Greater contentment with life is just one